Chinese is a rich language, full of florid language and proverbs.

 Chinese War proverbs will teach you about Chinese business (and war)

 These are idioms that come from one of two major sources of Chinese battle philosophy, the 36 Stratagems and Lao Tzu’s The Art of War.
 These were primarily written about battle, but now they’re considered to be the bibles for how to conduct modern warfare in business.
-For example, someone explained to me while working in Groupon, in China, that competitive businesses would readily employ the strategy of “Sacrifice the plum tree to preserve the peach tree”, burning cash in short term losses to make everyone else lose money, knowing they could then win due to their ample reserves, having bankrupted all the competition.
+For example, someone explained to me while working in a tech company in Beijing, that competitive businesses would readily employ the strategy of “Sacrifice the plum tree to preserve the peach tree”, burning cash in short term losses to make everyone else lose money, knowing they could then win due to their ample reserves, having bankrupted all the competition.

 Classic Chinese proverbs (成语, chengyu) will teach you the Chinese/Sino-Asian mindset